Change of circumstances

-If you move home and want to continue to claim housing benefit or council tax support for your new home, please contact us using the details on this page.
-To report a change by post, download and complete a change of address form:
+If you move home and want to continue to claim housing benefit or council tax support for your new home, please use our online change of address forms:

 - Change of address form for council tenants and people who own their own home

 - Change of address form for private landlord (non council) tenants

 Which changes should I report?